Endocrinology

 [!TIP] The "Honey" Blood: Patients with HHS are hypercoagulable due to dehydration and viscosity.
 "Sludging" of blood leads to high risk of MI, Stroke, and DVT.
 Full mechanical and pharmacological VTE prophylaxis is non-negotiable unless bleeding.

 [!TIP] Don't Chase the Glucose: The goal is to normalise Osmolality, not just glucose.
 A rapid drop in glucose causes a rapid drop in osmolality, shifting water into brain cells -> Cerebral Oedema.
-Aim for a gentle decline (glucose <5 mmol/L per hour).
+Aim for a gentle decline (glucose less than 5 mmol/L per hour).

 [!TIP] The Sodium Trap: As you give fluids (lowering glucose), glucose moves into cells and water follows, concentrating sodium.
 Sodium should rise as glucose falls.
 If sodium does NOT rise, you are giving too much free water (risk of oedema).